homerjed/sbgm/paper/paper.md

 \log p(\boldsymbol{x}(0)) = \log p(\boldsymbol{x}(T)) + \int_{t=0}^{t=T}\text{d}t \; \nabla_{\boldsymbol{x}}\cdot f(\boldsymbol{x}, t).
 $$

 The code implements these calculations also for the Hutchinson trace estimation method [@ffjord] that reduces the computational expense of the estimate.
+Figure \ref{fig:8gauss} shows an example of a data-likelihood calculation using a trained diffusion model with the ODE associated from an SDE.
 The 'likelihood weighting' required by maximum likelihood training of score-based diffusion models [@sde_ml] is also implemented in the code such that the score-matching bounds the KL divergence between the model and unknown data distribution per datapoint.

 <!--  Controllable generation Yang Song? -->